hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ### Prerequisites

-You will need the _Automation Contributor_ role to create [Automation Accounts](https://learn.microsoft.com/en-us/azure/automation/overview) (an [Azure built-in role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)).
+You will need the _Automation Contributor_ role (an [Azure built-in role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)) to create [Automation Accounts](https://learn.microsoft.com/en-us/azure/automation/overview).
 You will also need the _Privileged Role Administrator_ role (an [Entra built-in role](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference)) to add permissions to your managed identity.

 **The not so fun manual process...**